-In Scala, you have a few ways to express that a function returns the Unit
+In Scala, you have a few ways to express that a function returns the Unit type.[1]
+A common way is to use the

-function syntax and specify a result type of Unit
+function syntax and specify a result type of Unit:

 def foo: Unit = ...